WarrenPaschetto/wiseguy-siri/README.md

 ### Transcription Server Function
 - Handles the server-side logic of submitting the audio file to Azure OpenAI Whisper for transcription.
 - Also handles sending the transcribed text to Azure's GPT model for a response.

+### Voice Synthesizer Component
+- Takes the GPT model's response and sends it to ElevenLabs.
+- Fetches audio from ElevenLabs created with customized voice.

 ## Environment Variables